Introduction to Animation

 Inanimate: Lifeless, not moving.

 Thus, ‘Animation’ refers to the act of giving life to inanimate objects”.
 It is a technique of making inanimate objects and drawings appear to move by breathing life into a movement where once, there was none.
-When drawings and images of inanimate characters or objects known as “frames” get rapidly displayed in a sequence.
-Each of these is slightly different from the other.
-This gives us an illusion of movement and as such, the drawings appear to have been brought to life.
+When drawings and images of inanimate characters or objects known as “frames” get rapidly displayed in a sequence, each of which is slightly different from the other, it gives us an illusion of movement and the drawings appear to have been brought to life.

 The Illusion of movement: